-I wrote in my first post that one of the things I have to offer the world is a window into my mistakes as a beginner trainer.
+I wrote in my first post that one of the things I have to offer the world is a window into my mistakes as a newbie trainer.
 Last week I posted an update on the smashing success of my feral dog Clara (which I can’t really take credit for; most credit goes to my teacher).

 So today I’m going to show you something that didn’t work with one of my other dogs, at least not how I expected it to.
-I think it may be very helpful to some people, as I made an extremely common error.
+I think it may be very helpful to some people, as I made a common error.
 I don’t enjoy these pictures and videos of my dear little Cricket showing stress signals, but perhaps publishing them can help some other people and their dogs.

 This post is for all the people who “tried counterconditioning and it didn’t work.”
 There are myriad mistakes people make with this procedure, but mine was one of the most common.

 With a dog who is scared of moving cars, for instance, you could start at a large distance away from the cars.
-You do the pairing thing when cars come by until your dog not only isn’t bothered by the cars, but starts looking for them because they predict goodies.
+You do the pairing thing when cars come by until your dog not only isn’t bothered by cars but starts looking for them because they predict goodies.
 Then you would do the same thing a little closer.
 Lather, rinse, repeat.
-Alternatively if the big problem is the movement, you could start a bit closer with one stationary car, and have a helper drive the car, at first very slowly and for very short distances, in similar controlled exposures.
+Alternatively, if the big problem is the movement, you could start a bit closer with one stationary car, and have a helper drive the car, at first very slowly and for very short distances, in similar controlled exposures.
 The more details you can tease out about the fear, the better you can aim your graduated exposures at the trigger.

 The following posts have sample lists of this gradual exposure process that is involved in desensitizing to a scary or unpleasant stimulus: